-This initial review was a targeted, risk-based exercise, which focused on the TMDs of a sample of general and life insurance products considered by ASIC to be higher risk and/or potentially provide low value to consumers.
-Life insurance product TMDs reviewed by ASIC included a sample of accidental death, funeral, trauma and sickness and accident insurance.
+This initial review was a targeted, risk-based exercise, which focused on the TMDs of a sample of general and life insurance products considered by ASIC to be higher risk and/or to potentially provide low value to consumers.
+General insurance product TMDs reviewed by ASIC included a sample of mortgage protection, mobile phone, travel and pet insurance.

-ASIC is considering follow-up action arising from this initial review and ongoing scrutiny of life insurers' compliance with DDO more broadly.
+ASIC is considering follow-up action arising from this initial review and ongoing scrutiny of general insurers' compliance with the DDO regime more broadly.

-Below I set out the key findings from our review and outline how we consider TMDs need to be improved.
+Below, I set out the key findings from our review and outline how we consider TMDs need to be improved.